top of page

 Where the Bill Stands Now

 The SAVE America Act has cleared one major hurdle but faces a steep climb in the Senate.
-After passing the House of Representatives on February 11, 2026, by a vote of 218–213, the bill moved to the upper chamber, where debate began in mid-March.
 As of late April 2026, the legislation remains stalled.
 Republicans hold a 53-seat majority, but Democrats have maintained a filibuster, and recent cloture votes have fallen short of the 60 votes needed to advance the bill.

 Senate Majority Leader John Thune has acknowledged that the votes for passage are not currently there, and there is little indication of bipartisan support or willingness to alter Senate rules to force the measure forward.
 With the 2026 midterms now just months away, the window for enacting such a significant change to federal election law is narrowing.
 The bill’s future appears uncertain at best, caught between strong Republican backing and determined Democratic opposition, with Independents watching closely to see whether any compromise can emerge before the election season intensifies.